-During the three months ended January 31, 2019, the Company entered into an agreement with Bay Street Communications ("BSC") who will provide investor relation services to the Company.
-Effective November 15, 2018, the Company will pay monthly payments of \$4,000 to BSC and will issue 200,000 stock options as discussed in note 14.
-The term is open-ended and may be terminated by the Company or BSC as any time after six months written notice.
+The Company entered into an agreement with Bay Street Communications ("BSC") who will provide investor relation services to the Company.
+Effective November 15, 2018, the Company will pay monthly payments of \$4,000 to BSC.
+The term is open-ended and may be terminated by the Company or BSC with written notice.